Moped Laws at a Glance

 - You must hold a driver’s license (any class) to operate a moped on public streets.
 A Class M motorcycle license is not required.

-- Vehicle registration and a license plate are required in Nevada.
+- Helmet use, vehicle registration and a license plate are required.

-- Reigstration is one time only.
+- Registration is one-time only.
 The registration will remain valid as long as the owner retains the vehicle.